 To be fair, I doubt you will, though – as all you need to do is this:

 One final top tip from my end.
 Regardless of the Ladbrokes withdrawal times advertised, it’s always best to withdraw to a payment method you’ve already successfully deposited with in the past 180 days.
 Why?
-Well, this will save you any extra verification hurdles, in terms of having to add a new card or e-wallet to your account prior to requesting your withdrawal.
+Well, this will save you any extra verification hurdles, in terms of having to add a new card or e-wallet to your account prior to requesting a Ladbrokes's withdrawal.

 It is important to understand how Ladbrokes withdrawal works and how long it takes to get your money, but it is also crucial to know which payment methods are not eligible with Ladbrokes.